Best Signal Mirrors for Rescue and Survival

 The second “fireball” method is only possible with a signal mirror that has a retroreflective grid for sighting.
 Both methods are good to know and can help you signal for help in a survival situation.

-“V” Finger Sighting a Signal Mirror
+“V” Finger Sighting

-You can use the ‘V’ finger sighting method both with or without a sighting aperture.
+You can use the ‘V’ finger sighting method both with and without a sighting aperture.
 If you have a sighting aperture, the method is much easier since you can quickly sight your target through the hole in the mirror:

 If you do not have a traditional signal mirror with a hole in the center for sighting (or if you have a cheaper model that fogs or obstructs your vision), you can still use your fingers to find the reflected sunlight.